 Tax Identity Theft – Part 2 – Warning signs, If you're a victim, Minimizing Risk

-- This topic has 8 replies, 1 voice, and was last updated 2 years ago by .
+- This topic has 9 replies, 4 voices, and was last updated 1 month, 3 weeks ago by .

 In recognition of tax season, CSIAC has created this forum topic to help users detect scams, protect sensitive information, and learn where to report suspicious activity.
 By posting a series of questions in this forum, CSIAC hopes to promote discussion allowing the CSIAC community to help each other.
 You are encouraged to provide your own answers and resources.